jakejooyoung/tweetfeed-fedev/README.md

-# NopainUI Development Server #
+# READ ME #

 ### What is this repository for? ###

-This is a front-end development server.
+This is a front-end development server for Crypto Media.

-### What are the tools used in this repo? ###

-Uses React, Webpack, Babel, SCSS.
+This repo was forked from NopainUI, a quick starter kit for setting up a basic front-end development server using Webpack, React, SCSS, Babel.

 ### How do I get set up? ###